 - Fine Tune – the Honeywell Lyric also adjusts your comfortable temperature based on humidity levels.

 - Smart Cues – one feature I love about the Honeywell Lyric is that it will send you cues on your phone, reminding you when to replace your air filter and how your system is running, increasing it’s longevity.
 More on how important it is to change your filter can be found here: Air Conditioning Filter Change.

 When it comes time to replace your old air conditioner or furnace, make sure you don’t pay too much!
-You may want to take a moment to use our online program, the HVAC Design & Consultation Program, here’s a short video on it:
+Here’s how:

 The Functionality Review of the Nest vs Lyric